titanclass/edfsm/README.md

 the passed state in the absence of a target state i.e. when emitting an event but not transitioning.

+edfsm-machine and edfsm-kv-store
+---

+These two crates provide a means to conveniently run an FSM of `edfsm` as a future, and also to use an FSM as a key/value store respectively.

 no_std
 ---